JustJeo/Heart-Of-Blink-2.0/README.md

 - As a user, I want to be able to see all of the correct answers to the questions.
 - As a user, I want to be able to see all of the answers I entered into the blank.
 - As a user, I want to be able to be taken to the full song list by pressing the "choose another song" button at the bottom of the answers page.

+## Motivation
+For the final project of my bootcamp cohort, I knew I wanted to build a game.
+Though it wasn't my original plan, I knew that deep down, it was what I wanted to do.
+My love for k-pop was also a big factor in my decision making process.
+I have been a fan of Korean pop music (K-pop) for over 7 years now and with its publicity increasing in 2020, I found this as the perfect time to build a game that includes one of the biggest K-Pop groups known in America.
+Even though BLACKPINK is not my absolute favorite K-pop group, I knew that if I wanted to do a game about lyrics, it had to be a group that had many English lines in their songs.
+With 3/4 members of BLACKPINK fluent in English and have lived abroad before becoming musicians, they were a no brainer with which group to choose for this project.

 ## Technologies Used
 - Postgres